 The hint-list will be shown with all available SQL snippets:

-By default SQL snippets appear in the auto-complete hint-list.
-To remove them go to the ApexSQL Complete menu, choose the Options option, and under the Hints tab uncheck the Snippets check box:
+By default, SQL snippets appear in the auto-complete hint-list.
+To remove them go to the ApexSQL Complete menu, choose the Options command, and under the Hints tab uncheck the Snippets check box: